 Two fully independent forms of backup protection shall be provided to detect and clear faults involving small zones.

 Protection shall also be provided to detect and clear faults involving circuit breaker failure.
-Protection shall also be provided to detect and clear, without system instability, faults, in accordance with clauses 2.5 and 2.8.

-All other faults shall be similarly detected and cleared, though it is not expected that system stability would be maintained.
+All other faults (such as a small zone fault coupled with a breaker failure) shall be similarly detected and cleared, though it is not expected that system stability would be maintained.